Find The Best AC Replacement Contractors in USA

 How do I reset my AC unit?

-If your air conditioner is not working properly, you can try resetting it.
-This can often resolve minor issues and restore normal operation.
+If your AC unit is malfunctioning, you can try resetting it.
+Sometimes a simple reset can get your AC working again.
 Here's how to reset your AC unit:

 1. Turn off the AC at the thermostat.